 - 21.12.
-Immediate risk: If a child is thought to be at imminent risk of harm, and there is disagreement regarding the course of action to be taken the matter should be referred immediately to the relevant Head of Service/ Managing Director/Clinical Lead or in their absence the Coram Head of Safeguarding or the Group Head of Quality Assurance and Safeguarding, who in turn will decide on any immediate action needed to protect the child while the dispute is being resolved. - 21.13.
+Immediate risk: If a child is thought to be at imminent risk of harm, and there is disagreement regarding the course of action to be taken the matter should be referred immediately to the relevant Head of Service/ Managing Director/Clinical Lead or the Group Head of Quality Assurance and Safeguarding, who in turn will decide on any immediate action needed to protect the child while the dispute is being resolved. - 21.13.
 In all other situations: The process set out below should be followed only where there is no risk of immediate harm to a child with each step taking no longer than 1 working week before being escalated to the next stage if no resolution can be found.
-If this timescale is extended the manager should record the reasons for this in the case record and comment of the risks associated with this and the impact in terms of the child and /or family.
+If this timescale is extended the manager should record the reasons in the case record and the risks associated in terms of impact on the child and /or family.